SESYNC-ci/geospatial-packages-in-R-lesson/docs/_slides/vector.md

 whole polygon) lying outside the `state_md` polygon is cut from the output.
 The attribute data remains in the corresponding records of the `data.frame`, but (as warned) has not been updated.
-For example, the "AREA" attribute of any clipped HUC does not reflect the new polygon.
+For example, the "AREA" attribute of any clipped HUC does not reflect the area of the new, smaller polygon.
 {:.notes}

 ===